okx/okexchain-docs/building-modules/wasm-module/overview.md

 # Wasm Overview
 WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications or working as a virtual machine on blockchain.

-Wasm of OKC is developed based on [CosmWasm](https://docs.cosmwasm.com/docs/1.0/).
+Wasm of OKTC is developed based on [CosmWasm](https://docs.cosmwasm.com/docs/1.0/).
 CosmWasm is a smart contracting platform built for the Cosmos ecosystem.
 Simply put, it's the Cosmos way of using WebAssembly hence the name.

 CosmWasm is written as a module that can be plugged into the Cosmos SDK.
 This means that anyone currently building a blockchain using the Cosmos SDK can quickly and easily add CosmWasm smart contracting support to their chain, without adjusting existing logic.